-Mark joined Defenders of Wildlife in 2013 after working 15 years in the American West to conserve fish and wildlife on public lands.
-He has spoken and published extensively on species and landscape conservation, particularly arid ecosystems managed by the Bureau of Land Management.
-He is a recognized expert on sage-grouse and the Sagebrush Sea and leads Defenders’ efforts to conserve this focal species and focal landscape.
-He also works with fellow staff, partners and diverse constituencies to improve federal public lands management through policy reforms, Congressional direction, annual appropriations and litigation.
+Mark Salvo joined Defenders of Wildlife in 2013 after working 15 years in the American West to conserve fish and wildlife on public lands.
+He directs the organization's Landscape Conservation team to develop, review and implement complex policy and management planning on the National Forest System, National System of Public Lands, and the National Wildlife Refuge System.
+He has spoken and published extensively on species and habitat conservation, particularly in arid ecosystems managed by the Bureau of Land Management.
+Mark is also a recognized expert on sage-grouse and the Sagebrush Sea and leads Defenders’ efforts to conserve this focal species and focal landscape.
 A native Oregonian, Mark earned both his undergraduate and law degrees from the University of Oregon.